nastazya/Movies-analytics/Blogpost-Story.md

 As you can see the results we got are very different from the general results we got earlier.

 ### Top actors in each genre
 Now let's check which actors play in the most profitable movies in each of the five top genres.
-We will take 10 for each genre:
+Here are first 10 for each genre:

 | Comedy | Family | Romance | Animaton | Adventure |
 | -------------- | --------------- | ---------------- | -------------- | -------------- |